edrlab/bd-comics-manga/Structure.md

 - the root spine of the active rendition
 - the spine in each section of the active rendition (in section order)

-The same logic applies to guided navigation, when `guided` elements are available.
+The same logic applies to guided navigation, if `guided` elements are available.

 ## LCP